dotnet/msbuild/documentation/specs/static-graph.md

 ### Weakness of the old model: incrementality

-[incremental build](https://docs.microsoft.com/visualstudio/msbuild/incremental-builds) (that is, "redo only the parts of the build that would produce different outputs compared to the last build") is the most powerful tool to reduce build times and developer inner-loop speed.
+[Incremental build](https://docs.microsoft.com/visualstudio/msbuild/incremental-builds) (that is, "redo only the parts of the build that would produce different outputs compared to the last build") is the most powerful tool to reduce build times and increase developer inner-loop speed.

 MSBuild supports incremental builds by allowing a target to be skipped if the target's outputs are up to date with its inputs.
 This allows tools like the compiler to be skipped when possible.
 But since the incrementality is at the target level, MSBuild must fully evaluate the project and walk through all targets, running those that are out of date or that don't specify inputs and outputs.